 The birdie can make contact with the net providing it makes a path over the net.
 But, even the rackets of young juniors should not touch the net.

 The standard badminton court measurement is 20 feet wide and 44 feet long.
-You may need to modify the size of the court for small children.
+You may need to modify the size of the badminton court for kids and small children.

 As a rule, you should make it fit the space you have available, particularly if you set up the net in a backyard.